ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Two Types of Environments

-An Attester consists of at least one Attesting Environment and Attested Environment.
+An Attester consists of at least one Attesting Environment and at least one Target Environment.
+In some implementations, the Attesting and Target Environments might be combined.
-In some implementations, the Attesting and Attested Environments might be combined.
+Other implementations might have multiple Attesting and Target Environments.
-Other implementations might have multiple Attesting and Attested Environments.
+One example is a set of components in a boot sequence (e.g., ROM, firmware, OS, and application) where a Target Environment is the Attesting Environment for the next environment in the boot sequence.

-    <this section can include Two Types of Environments content from draft-birkholz-rats-architecture
+Target Environments are measured.
+They provide the raw values and the information to be represented in claims and ultimately expressed as Evidence.

-    but can we find a better name? also this could be a subsection of something else?>
+Attesting Environments conduct the measuring.
+They collect the claims, format them appropriately, and typically use key material and cryptographic functions, such as signing or cipher algorithms, to create Evidence.
+Examples of environments that can be used as Attesting Environments include Trusted Execution Environments (TEE), embedded Secure Elements (eSE), or Hardware Security Modules (HSM).

 # Trust Model